kuil09/Execution-Journal-MCP/README.md

 1) Create/save a plan with explicit dependencies/compensation using `save_plan`.
 2) Execute with `execute_tool_chain` and retrieve the `execution_id`.
 3) Poll `get_execution_status` for progress and react to failures.
-4) If a critical step fails, call your compensation/cancel tools explicitly.
+4) If a critical step fails, call your compensation tools and then `record_compensation`.
-5) Optionally pause/resume/cancel (tools to be added in Phase 4).
+5) Optionally pause/resume/cancel.

 ## Project Structure